6 stabbed in Paris train station, attacker shot by police

 “At 6:42, the first acts were described.
 At 6:43, the police used their administrative weapon after his passage of violence,” he said.

-Darmanin said the attacker’s weapon was “not a knife” but likely a homemade weapon.
-He said the suspect was reported not to have said anything during the assault and that investigators have not discovered any extremist links.
+Darmanin said the attacker’s weapon was likely a homemade weapon.
+He said the suspect was reported not to have said anything during the assault and that investigators haven’t discovered any extremist links.

-According to French media reports, the suspect first threw himself upon a man in front of the train station, stabbing him 15 times and seriously wounding him.
-The assailant then entered the station and attacked four civilians and a police officer, the media reports said.
+According to Beccuau’s statement, the preliminary investigation found that the suspect threw himself upon a man in front of the train station, stabbing him about 20 times.

+The assailant then entered the station and attacked four civilians and a police officer, French media reports said.

 Screams alerted two other police officers who intervened while the suspect was attacking the officer.
 The officer for France’s border guard was stabbed in the back but not seriously wounded because of a bulletproof vest, Darmanin said.

-The man stabbed outside the station was the only person who sustained serious wounds in the attack, officials said.
-Police opened an investigation into whether the attack merited attempted assassination charges.

-Video of the Gare du Nord, one of the French capital’s busiest commuter stations, showed an eerie calm as dozens of police huddled nearby the Eurostar terminal entrance in areas cordoned off from the public.

-No specific motive has currently been suggested by authorities.
+Police opened an attempted murder investigation.
+No specific motive has been determined by authorities.
 France remains jittery following a spate of deadly terror attacks since 2015.

-The commotion also caused serious disruptions to train services at the station — Europe’s busiest rail artery — in the early morning rush hour, according to the national railway company SNCF.
+U.N. spokesman Stéphane Dujarric, asked for Secretary-General António Guterres’ reaction to the Paris stabbings, said: “We condemn wholeheartedly this attack and call for a very swift investigation into this incident.”